-The Nantahala Health Foundation, a Public 501(c)(3) Charity, was created to guarantee the continuing efforts of improving the health, wellness and lives of those that live in the six-county, westernmost region of North Carolina, this includes Cherokee, Clay, Graham, Jackson, Macon, Swain and the Qualla Boundary.
+Nantahala Health Foundation, a public 501(c)(3) nonprofit, was created to advance the efforts of improving the health and wellness in the lives of those living in the six-county, westernmost region of North Carolina.
+This area includes Cherokee, Clay, Graham, Jackson, Macon, and Swain counties, as well as the Qualla Boundary.

 This is a great question, and one we receive often.
 Angel Medical Center’s Hospital Service Area reached into the far corners of all six-counties of WNC.
 The Board of Directors decided to ensure that the health and well-being of these communities would be their focus.
 This Foundation will produce profound and unprecedented effects on the health and wellness of our six-county region and the Qualla Boundary.

-The Nantahala Health Foundation board will be made up of representatives from the six counties in westernmost North Carolina and the Qualla Boundary (the territory of the Eastern Band of Cherokee Indians).
-The Board of Directors can have up to 15 members, per its Bylaws.
+Nantahala Health Foundation's Board of Directors is made up of representatives from the six counties in westernmost North Carolina and the Qualla Boundary (the territory of the Eastern Band of Cherokee Indians).
+The Board of Directors can have up to 15 members, per our bylaws.

 Our physical office is located in Franklin, N.C.

 Through our website at NantahalaHealthFoundation.org.
 Our website is a great resource for interested parties to learn more about the Foundation, social determinants of health, ask questions, and be kept up to date on funding opportunities.
 You can also sign up to be included in our correspondence list through our contact page on the website or contact us directly at (828) 634-1527 or by email through firstname.lastname@example.org.